 - Turn your Netgear extender on.

 Note: If the power-cycling of the extender doesn’t work for you, try to reboot your home WiFi router as well.
-For that, you can take help from our experienced technicians at toll-free 1-866-504-8616.
+For that, you can take help from our experienced technicians.

 Solution 4: Check the Connections

-Maybe there are loose or improper connections between your extender and router, causing the Netgear WiFi extender won’t connect to router issue.
-If this is the case, following steps will prove a boon for you:
+Maybe there are loose or improper connections between your extender and router, causing the Netgear extender not connecting to router issue.
+If this is the case, the following steps will prove a boon for you:

-- Consider to make a wired connection between your extender and router instead of the WiFi one.
+- Consider making a wired connection between your extender and router instead of the WiFi one.